NVIDIA/NeMo-Curator/docs/user-guide/syntheticdata.rst

 Extract Knowledge
 ################

-The ``NemotronCCGenerator.extract_knowledge`` method extracts knowledge from a document.
+Use the ``NemotronCCGenerator.extract_knowledge`` method to extract knowledge from a document.

 .. code-block:: python